easyuc/EasyUC/uc-dsl/testing/README.md

 --------------------------------------------------------------------

 The unit test suite for `ucdsl` is in the subdirectory [`tests`](tests).
-To run `dsl-test` on the test suite, run one of
+To run `dsl-test` on the test suite, execute one of

 ```
 ./dsl-test-suite